 Traditionally, men have inherited double that of what women inherit.
 This practice comes from the misinterpretation of the following verse: “Concerning [the inheritance of] your children, God enjoins [this] upon you: The male shall have the equal of two females’ share” (4:11).
-Before this verse was revealed, women came to the Prophet to complain that, after their husbands died, their brothers would take all their wealth.
-As a response to this request, the above verse (4:11) was revealed and granted women economic rights.
+Before this verse was revealed, women came to the Prophet to complain that after their husbands died, their brothers would take all their wealth.
+As a response to this request, the above verse (4:11) was revealed to grant women economic rights.

-Moreover, the Qur’an revealed over 10 scenarios which women inherit more than their male counterparts.
+Moreover, the Qur’an reveals over 10 scenarios in which women inherit more than their male counterparts.
 Though to modern standards, this ruling seems like a setback for women, this verse actually granted women rights that were previously unthinkable in ancient Arabia.

 The Qur’an stipulates that women have the same access to their earnings as men do.
 Therefore, economic equality between genders is a fundamental value in Islam.
 Women are free and responsible agents who have equal right to economic freedom and inheritance.
 It is necessary to create laws that fulfill these obligations to women.
 Laws that prevent women from financial equality and equal inheritance rights have no Islamic jurisprudence.

 Nabila Freidji, Nani Zulminarn, Zainab_Paiman, Shahnaz Taplin-Chinoy, Ayesha Mattu